-We discuss here the effect of the impenetrability constraint \eqref{eq:kappa_inequality} on the conservation laws that the standard Kirchhoff rod theory admits \cite{steigmannfaulkner1993,maddocksdichman1994}.
-We show that all the standard conservation laws persist despite the modified constitutive relation \eqref{eq:piecewise_constitutive_relation}.
+We discuss here the effect of the impenetrability constraint \eqref{eq:kappa_inequality} on the first integrals that standard Kirchhoff rod theory admits \cite{steigmannfaulkner1993,maddocksdichman1994}.
+We show that all the standard first integrals persist despite the modified constitutive relation \eqref{eq:piecewise_constitutive_relation}.

-The conservation laws discussed below can all be obtained from \eqref{eq:variation_final} using Noether's theorem \cite{hill1951,singh2019,singh2021,neukirch2025}.
-In order to keep the discussion brief, we choose to present shorter derivations instead.
+The first integrals discussed below can all be obtained from \eqref{eq:variation_final} using Noether's theorem \cite{hill1951,singh2019,singh2021,neukirch2025}.
+In order to keep the discussion brief, we choose to present shorter alternative derivations instead.

-The conservation laws for force and moment balance can be read off from \eqref{eq:force_moment_balance}.
-If $\partial\mathcal{V}/\partial\br=\bzero$, then \eqref{eq:force_moment_balance} can be integrated in the inactive and active regions to obtain two conservation laws.
-In addition to that, the continuity of internal force and moment \eqref{eq:force_moment_jump_conditions} at $s_0$ ensures that the two conserved vector fields assume the same value throughout $(0,L)$.
+The first integrals for force and moment balance can be read directly from \eqref{eq:force_moment_balance}.
+If $\partial\mathcal{V}/\partial\br=\bzero$, then \eqref{eq:force_moment_balance} can be integrated in both the inactive and active regions to yield two conserved quantities.
+In addition, the continuity of the internal force and moment \eqref{eq:force_moment_jump_conditions} at $s_0$ ensures that these two conserved vector fields assume the same value throughout $(0,L)$.
 Therefore, we have

-These two conservation laws are independent of the constitutive relations of an elastic rod, and are therefore unsurprisingly agnostic to \eqref{eq:piecewise_constitutive_relation}.
+These two first integrals are independent of the constitutive relations of the elastic rod and are therefore, unsurprisingly, agnostic to \eqref{eq:piecewise_constitutive_relation}.